Luehang/react-native-camera-roll-gallery/README.md

 > An easy and simple to use React Native component to render a custom layout for CameraRoll photos (next update will have videos) and displayed on a custom interactive image viewer for manipulation.
 Includes animations and support for both iOS and Android.
 Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).

+> Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-gallery) for a complete documentation.

 <br/>
 <br/>
 <br/>